gabogh123/ggonzalez_rsalas_lpmorales_tdd_1_2023/README.md

 # ARMv4 Processor

 ### Image Processing
-To run the Python script that decodes the image's pixels into RGB and executes the histogram equalizer, run the following:
+To run the Python script that decodes the image's pixels into RGB values array (gray scale) and executes the histogram equalizer, run the following:

 1) Create a virtual environment inside `Proyecto Final/image_processing` folder:
 ```